Registration is open.

 Connecting with the ME Generation: What You Need to Know About Engaging Millennials

-DONG-LING CHEN, Senior Consultant, Deloitte (Toronto Human Capital)
+DONG-LING CHEN, Manager, Talent Strategy, Deloitte (Toronto Human Capital)

 With the abundance of misconceptions about Millennials, it is no wonder why they are often called the “me” generation.
 Given that in less than five years, three out of every four workers globally will be a Millennial, figuring out who Millennials are and what we are really like is at the top of most employers' minds.
 To help employers understand how best to connect with the Millennial generation, we first explore who Millennials are by debunking the common stereotypes about Millennials, before talking about what more accurately characterizes them.
 We then go into specifically what Millennials look for in an employer both when choosing to join a company and deciding whether or not to stay.
 Finally, we explore some strategies employers and leaders can use when looking into how they can maximize the potential of Millennials.